fagiolini/fagiolini.github.io/_posts/2021-04-26-soy-yogurt.md

 6. then add the remaining milk and, again, mix gently.

-7. put your jars in a pot, put the lids on the jars without closing them.
+7. put your jars in a pot, cover your jars with their lid without closing them.

 8. add the hot water in the pot until it covers all the yogurt in the jars, put pay attention not to let it go over the lids or it will enter the jars!